cis-ds/course-site/content/event/build-better-workflow/index.md

 * [`caret`](https://topepo.github.io/caret/)
 * [`tidymodels`](https://www.tidymodels.org/start/)
-* [*Tidy Modeling with R*](https://www.tmwr.org/) - a book-length introduction to tidy modeling in R. Still an early work-in-progress
+* [*Tidy Modeling with R*](https://www.tmwr.org/) - a book-length introduction to tidy modeling in R
+* [ISLR `tidymodels` Labs](https://emilhvitfeldt.github.io/ISLR-tidymodels-labs/) - complement to the 2nd edition of Introduction to Statistical Learning with translations of the labs into using the `tidymodels` set of packages.

 ## What you need to do after class